lubojr/naucse.python.cz/lessons/beginners-en/turtle/index.md

 Place it somewhere where you will be able to see it and your command line, too.

+> [note]
+> If you are a Mac OS X user and have problems with errors like:
+> `ModuleNotFoundError: No module named '_tkinter'`
+> then TKInter was not yet installed on your system
+> You will need to install it manually by adding following command in your terminal:
+> brew install python-tk@3.(your python version)
+> you can check your version by command python3 --version (it should be for example 3.11.3)
+> so the first command should be for example: brew install python-tk@3.11.3

 ## Where is the turtle?

 Currently, the turtle is disguised as an arrow.